-SIN - The Babylonian god of the moon whom the Sumerians knew as Nannar.
+SIN - (Nanna, Suen, Nanna-Suen, Nannar) -The Babylonian god of the moon whom the Sumerians knew as Nanna.
 Sin was associated with the fertility of women and cattle.
 His name is pronounced `seen'.
 He is depicted as a man standing with a crescent moon.

 SUMUQAN - The Akkadian and Babylonian version of Sakkan.

 SUMUGAN - The Sumerian god of the open plains.
 Also known as Shumugan, he was responsible not only for the plains but the animals who grazed upon them.

 TABLETS OF DESTINY - The sacred objects which legitimized the rule of the supreme god and conferred upon their holder the power to determine the destiny of the world.
 They were stolen from Enlil by the Anzu bird, who was supposed to guard them, and retrieved by Ninurta.
 In the Enuma Elish they are given to Quingu by Tiamat and taken from him, after his death, by Marduk.

 TAMMUZ - The Babylonian version of the Sumerian Dumuzi, a vegetation, dying and reviving god figure.
 Along with Gishida, also a dying and reviving god figure, he guards the gates of the gods in the Myth of Adapa.